TrueBlocks/trueblocks-core/docs/readmes/apps/list.md

 ## chifra list

-`chifra list` takes one or more addresses, queries the index of appearances, and builds a TrueBlocks 'monitor'.
-A monitor is a file that represents your interest in those particular addresses.
-The first time you create a monitor takes a few minutes, but the information is cached, so subsequent queries are much faster.
+`chifra list` takes one or more addresses, queries the index of appearances, and builds TrueBlocks monitors.
+A TrueBlocks monitor is a file that contains blockNumber.transactionId pairs (transaction identifiers) representing the history of the address.

+Becuase TrueBlocks only extracts data from the Ethereum node when it's requested, the first time you list an address it takes about a minute.
+Subsequent queries are much faster because TrueBlocks caches the results.

-Note that `chifra list` does not extract transactional data from the chain.
-This is accomplished with `chifra export`.
-In fact, `chifra list` is just a shortcut of the command `chifra export --appearances` and may be used interchangably.
+Note that `chifra list` only queries the index, it does not extract the full transactional details.
+You may use `chifra export` for that.

 ### usage